 - Can be optimized for commercially available or custom cavity designs

-Our unique approach to compact spherical and cube cavity housing design offers excellent thermal control.
+Our unique approach to compact spherical cavity housing design offers excellent thermal control.
 We make use of common-mode techniques to reduce thermal deformation and dampen vibrations, constructing each housing to maximize frequency stability.

 - < 5 mK/°C temperature drift over a wide operating temperature range (5 – 50°C)